Jedzia/Arduino-CMake-Template/Readme.md

 I have my Arduino-IDE, why would i use this?
 - A **one second build-time** for a simple blink project like this?
 (Including the Arduino Library!).
+  Actually i got 0.2s build time with ninja under Gentoo-Linux, see "Running in Gentoo with Ninja" at the very bottom ...
 - Use an IDE that also deserves the name.
 (Code completion, the simplest essentials etc. ...)
 - Customization.
 For gods sake, use the tools the compiler provides.
 Like warnings, sanitizers, formatters.
-Easy to switch command line switches and settings.
+The possibility to use command line switches and settings.
+You should be the one in charge!
 - Ever heard of Doxygen?
 Ah, i see.
 This is why the quality of Arduino code and snippets is so "high"...